nereusx/dotfiles/README.md

 * with minor exception like joe, where I use WordStar keys

 ## Notes
+1. My shell is the **tcsh**, so .tcshrc is final version, the other shells are follow...
+So, install tcsh first before use anything.
-1. local-bin could be installed at ~/.bin instead of /usr/local/bin
+2. local-bin could be installed at ~/.bin instead of /usr/local/bin
-2. all are free under GPL; a few are not mine
+3. all are free under GPL; a few are not mine
-3. in .jed directory there is the 'terminal.sl' file to change escape key codes;
+4. in .jed directory there is the 'terminal.sl' file to change escape key codes;
 	yep, in 2019 and still terminals in every distro has incompatibilities
-4. Some C-based utilities are in unix-utils repository
+5. Some C-based utilities are in unix-utils repository